 2.81.
 "Temporary use spare tyre" means a tyre different from a tyre fitted to a vehicle for normal driving conditions, and intended only for temporary use under restricted driving conditions;

 2.82.
-"Test rim" means the rim on which a tyre is fitted for testing and which may be any rim listed in industry standards as appropriate for use with that tyre;
+"Test rim" means the rim on which a tyre is fitted for testing;

 2.83.
 "Test run" means a single pass of a loaded tyre over a given test track surface;

 2.84.
 "Test tyre(s)" means a candidate tyre, a reference tyre or a control tyre or tyre set that is used in a test run;

 2.85.
-"Theoretical rim" means a rim width calculated by multiplying the nominal section width by a specific, industry standardized, coefficient depending upon the aspect ratio of the tyre;
+"Theoretical rim width" means a rim width specified in Annex 9 and used to determine the tyre physical dimensions calculated by multiplying the nominal section width by a specific, industry standardized, coefficient depending upon the aspect ratio of the tyre;

+The theoretical rim width is expressed in mm.

 2.86.
-"Spin traction test" means a series of a specified number of spin-traction test runs according to ASTM standard F1805 of the same tyre repeated within a short time frame;
+"Spin traction test" means a series of a specified number of spin-traction test runs according to ASTM standard F1805-06 of the same tyre repeated within a short time frame;